NEWBuild your personal Plan B Strategy — top 5 countries ranked for YOU, visa + tax + 90-day planTry it

 The world's happiest country — world-class education, a legendary startup scene, midnight sun, and pristine Nordic nature World's Happiest Country — 7 Years Running, Nordic Startup Capital with a Global Reach, World's Best Education System (PISA) are among the top reasons expats choose Finland.
 See our complete guide for visa options, cost of living, healthcare, and more.

-Get the latest visa updates, cost-of-living data, and expat stories from Finland straight to your inbox.
+Visa updates, cost-of-living shifts, and real expat stories from Finland — straight to your inbox.